 A. Unless otherwise noted, requirements are applicable to [existing facilities as well as new] all facilities.

+B. In existing structures, the facility shall comply with the regulations and building codes effective at the date of construction.

+C. New construction or renovation shall comply with regulations as of the date of their effectiveness.

-B. C. [B.] D. Bedroom Accommodations.
+[B.] D. Bedroom Accommodations.
 The following requirements shall be met:

 [(1) Each patient's room shall have direct access to an exit as specified by the Life Safety Code.]